seven5/seven5.github.io/tutorial.md

 // to send to the client side of the wire when returning a user record from /me func (self *fresnoValidatingSessionManager) SendUserDetails(i interface{}, w http.ResponseWriter) error {
 	ur := i.(*shared.UserRecord)
-	ur.Admin = false //even if they are! ur.Disabled = false
 	ur.Password = ""
 	return s5.SendJson(w, ur)
 }

 {% endhighlight  %}

-<a name="posts"></a>
+<a name="posts-p1"></a>

-# Display Blog Posts
+# Display Blog Posts, Part 1

 ## Setup for this lesson

-You should checkout branch "lesson-display-posts" and do the [godep dance](#godep-dance) to get dependencies and build fresno.
+You'll need to have fresno running for this lesson.

 ## The upside-down tutorial